E-Newsletter on Reforming Criminal Justices Responses to Battering

-The Blueprint Bulletin provides you with tools to support your work as part of Praxis’ technical assistance.
-Each issue features information about Blueprint foundations, updates on Blueprint communities, ideas about how to identify and address disparate outcomes as well as announcements of upcoming Praxis training events.
+The Blueprint Bulletin provides you with tools to support your work.
+Each issue features information about Blueprint foundations, updates on Blueprint communities, and ideas about how to identify and address disparate outcomes.

 Welcome Cache County, UT!